-Our promise to Learners
+Our promise to learners

-The Service is committed to eliminating discrimination and promoting equality of opportunity by providing high quality guidance and support to help learners achieve their potential.
+The Service is committed to eliminating discrimination and promoting equality of opportunity by providing high-quality guidance and support to help learners achieve their potential.

 Learners can expect the Service will: